Current Dance Program Offerings

 Competition Company Page

-Resident registration begins August 5, and nonresident registration begins August 12.
+Resident registration begins November 4, and nonresident registration begins November 11.
+Winter Registration closes January 6 due to the ordering of recital costumes.
 Online registration will not be available for this coming season.
 Please see below for registration information and materials.
-Please note: Fall registration will close on October 19.
-Registration for the winter session will begin in November.

 Dance Registration Form